Hendrickje Stoffels: As Rembrandt's dealer

-By 1656 Rembrandt was forced to declare bankruptcy.
-In 1658 he lost his house, and he, Hendrickje, Cornelia and Titus moved into rented property in the Jordaan.
-In the same year, Hendrickje, who got along well with Titus, opened an art shop with Titus’ help where she sold Rembrandt’s paintings.
-In order to protect him from his money lenders Hendrickje and Titus became his employers.
-In this way his former maid Hendrickje Stoffels had become his boss – at least officially.
+In 1656 Rembrandt “assigned” his share in the house to Titus just four weeks prior to the application for cessio bonorum.
+By February 1658, the house was sold at a foreclosure auction, and the family moved from Jodenbreestraat to more modest lodgings at Rozengracht.
+The authorities and his creditors were generally accommodating to Rembrandt but he could not sell anything without their knowledge.
+To get around this, Hendrickje and Titus set up a dummy corporation as art dealers in 1660, with Rembrandt who had board and lodging, to continue his artistic pursuits.

+In this way his Hendrickje Stoffels and Titus had become his employer – at least officially.
 Her biographer Christoph Driessen believes that Rembrandt’s noticeable productivity in the early 1660s was caused by the obvious support Hendrickje was rendering him.
 She was organizing his life for him and prevented his complete downfall after his bankruptcy.

 In May 1663, the plague arrived in Amsterdam and killed thousands, especially at the end of the year.
 It is not clear Hendrickje was a victim of the epidemic as she was the only one who was buried in the Westerkerk in Amsterdam on 24 July 1663.